zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 help.
 Tepy took the Buddha because of me.
 Doctrine was taken up, Sanghaya clothed, killed animals, by trumping, misbehaving in the room, Rahamera separated himself from the drink by lying.
 I read the text in the text.
 Solve the problems I say, poo.
-Reminery of new karma.
+Reminery of new kamma.
 But Thepy is beyond me and unto the Respect, care and multidimensional?
 Where Himself Higher The bond is placed in the lower position, which is the binding mind.
 Thus dispel the meaning makes.